Home > Leave a Legacy Program

 Make The Colorado Trail Part of Your Legacy

-Leave a Legacy GiftYou can help ensure the Trail will still be here when you are gone by simply including The Colorado Trail Foundation in your will or living trust.
+Help ensure the Trail will still be here when you are gone by simply including The Colorado Trail Foundation in your will or living trust.
 Whether your gift is large or small, it will help keep the Trail for future generations.

 Leaving a legacy gift to The Colorado Trail Foundation, of course, does not preclude your leaving gifts to your family or other charitable organizations.
 You can do both.
-And the amount or form of your gift needs never to be known by The Colorado Trail Foundation until your will or trust becomes effective upon your demise.

 Frequently Asked Questions about the Leave a Legacy Program